nmsb10/mysql-and-node-store/README.md

 ### customer

-First create a mysql connection:
+First create a mysql connection, and use the Bamazon database you just created (above):
 ```
 var connection = mysql.createConnection({
 	host: 'localhost',